 Most of my time is spent working on my website service and blog, and surfing the internet with my Macbook.
 When not working I enjoy reading, cooking, watching Strictly come Dancing, walking in the country and exploring new places with my family.

 If you have enjoyed reading this blog, why not sign up to receive new posts by email?
 You can do this here.
 You can then be sure that you will not miss anything.

-I also write a regular monthly Landlord Law newsletter, giving tips, news, and a few special offers.
-You can sign up for this here (and get a free guide on tenancy agreements) .
-The newsletter will normally be sent out on the second Thursday in the month.
+I also write a weekly bulletin, giving tips, news, and a few special offers.
+You can sign up for this here (and get a ebook).
+The bulletin goes out every Tuesday morning.

 You can also keep up to date with what I am doing if you follow me on twitter.

 You can find out more about the various mailings from the company Privacy page here.